BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 In Chapter 5, we propose an alternative model which allows accurate execution time predictions of OpenCL kernels on a wide range of architecturally-diverse accelerators.
 This methodology uses features from AIWC -- from Chapter 4 -- to form a basis for a predictive model bound to run-times measured or the benchmark codes presented in Chapter 3.

-@Shelepov2009 propose the Heterogeneity-Aware Signature-Supported (HASS) scheduler -- a scheduling algorithm that matching threads to the most appropriate CPU cores.
+Shelepov et al. [@Shelepov2009] propose the Heterogeneity-Aware Signature-Supported (HASS) scheduler -- a scheduling algorithm that matching threads to the most appropriate CPU cores.
 The architectural properties of an application are presented as signatures -- a compact summary of the applications memory-boundedness, available ILP, sensitivity to variations in clock speed.
 These are generated offline and can be embedded into the program binary.
 The scheduler then matches these signatures to the most appropriate core.
 HASS is targeted on heterogeneous CPU cores and is evaluated over two big.LITTLE type, asymmetric single-ISA, configurations -- an Intel Xeon X5365 and AMD Opteron 8356.
 CPU systems were treated as heterogeneous by changing the clock frequencies of individual cores.
 The evaluation examines the performance of automatic mapping of memory-bound threads to slow / smaller cores leaving threads that are capable of fully utilizing the faster cores.
-A caveat of this approach is that other accelerators are not considered and as such the signatures are not architecture-independent
+A caveat of this approach is that other accelerators are not considered and as such the signatures are not architecture-independent.
 However, this the proposed methodology is the most similar and is the predecessor to our work.

 Lee and Wu [@lee2017performance] directly tackle the problem of scheduling OpenCL applications to the most suitable accelerator device.